Path-Check/safeplaces-dct-app/CONTRIBUTING.md

   git pull upstream/develop # make sure you have the latest code from upstream

-  git push origin develop # optional, push these changes to your fork's develop branch
+  git push origin develop # optional, push these changes to YOUR fork's develop branch
   ```
 2. Create the branch.
 Name the branch something to reflect what you are doing.
   ```